WebDev-Guild/webdev-guild.github.io/journeyman/webdev/markdown.md

 - Include:
     - A header
     - A description of your project
-    - A link (Possibly to your websites domain if you have one.)
+    - A link (Possibly to your websites domain if you have one)
     - An image

+## Extra Learning

+- Follow this [Markdown tutorial](http://www.markdowntutorial.com/) for hands on practice.

+*This list is by no means complete.
+Feel free to add an issue or put in a pull request to update it.*